 Unfortunately you can’t currently change the external Ring doorbell sound: this just isn’t a feature that Ring offer.
 Whether they’ll offer this feature in the future or not remains to be seen, but Marley (who works for Ring) did say the following in November 2019 when someone asked them on the Ring community forums:

 At this time you cannot change the tone that sounds from your Doorbell’s speaker when the button is pushed… This sounds like an excellent feature request, in which we’ve seen other neighbors share interest in such a feature as well!
 Consider this shared with the team.Marley_Ring, 20th November 2019, Ring Community Forums

 As a result of not being able to change this sound, you have a few options available to you:

 - Lower the volume, or turn if off completely, to stop startling your visitors!

 - Learn to live with it, and hope that your visitors do as well.

-These 3 methods all rely on firstly turning off the outside Ring doorbell sound, by:
+Before doing anything, though, you’ll firstly need to turn off the outside Ring doorbell sound, by: